appsmithorg/appsmith-docs/website/docs/advanced-concepts/embed-appsmith-into-existing-application.md

 #### Remove Appsmith top bar

-Additionally, you can also see the Appsmith toolbar on the top, you can remove this by adding **`?embed=true`** to the share URL.
+You can remove the Appsmith topbar with page tabs by appending **`?embed=true`** to the share URL.
+Alternatively, you can get this prepared URL from the `App Settings` on the canvas as shown below.

 ![Remove Appsmith top bar](/img/embed_apps.png)